-Would I recommend this class?
+Would I recommend this pottery class in Kathmandu?

 Honestly, this class was a lot of fun, but it was also very calming and therapeutic.
 When we got used to the wheel it almost felt meditative, and then, when we messed up it was so easy to laugh it off.
 We both ended up with some pottery wheel burns on our hands (battle wounds), but other than that the experience was top notch.
 I can’t wait to pick up our creations.
 I would definitely recommend this class to anyone who has been wanting to try pottery, and I highly recommend Narayan dai as an instructor.

 I’m just your average New Yorker who quit her job in the fashion industry to explore the world.
 Come find out what it’s like to trade in five-inch heels for squat toilets.